hubbleai/carbon-connect/README.md

   orgName="Your Organization"
   brandIcon="path/to/your/brand/icon"
   tags={{ appId: 'your_app_id' }}
-/>;
+  maxFileSize={25000000}
+>
+  <button>Open Dialog</button>
+</CarbonConnect>;
 ```

 In this example, `tokenFetcher` is a helper function that retrieves the necessary tokens for authentication.
 This function should be implemented in your client-side code and is designed to hit an API on your backend server.
-This API, in turn, requests tokens from the Carbon token creation endpoint.
+This API, in turn, requests tokens from the Carbon token creation endpoint. `maxFileSize` is set to 25,000,000 bytes and a custom button is used as the trigger to open the dialog.

 Below is an example of how the backend server might request new access tokens: